After Being Wronged By The Law, Singer Archie Williams Gets A Second Chance

 "I'm pretty sure everyone can relate to 'I Wish,'" Williams says.
 "It talks about when we was kids, the things we used to do — that's what the song is all about.
 'I wish those days would come back once more.
 Why did those days have to go?' "

-If Williams is successful tonight, he'll be eligible to sing for the $20,000 grand finale prize on November 27.
+If Williams is successful Wednesday, he'll be eligible to sing for the $20,000 grand finale prize on November 27.